LarisaShcherbachenko/TestTaskRobin8/Readme.md

 pip3 install -r requirements.txt
 ```

-- For instaling pycrypto library manually download it from https://pypi.python.org/pypi/pycrypto, extract and execute next commands:
+- For instaling pycrypto library manually download it from https://pypi.python.org/pypi/pycrypto (or use pycrypto-2.6.1.tar.gz).
+Then extract it and execute next commands:

 ```bash
 cd pycrypto-2.6.1/